 Choosing Viewpoint Characters: What’s Right for Your Story?

-Sometimes, it’s obvious who the viewpoint character(s) will be for a particular story.
+Sometimes, it’s obvious who the POV (point of view) character(s) will be for a particular story.
 Maybe you’re writing a first-person romance novella, for instance, with the heroine as the only viewpoint character.

 Often, though, there isn’t a completely clear-cut choice.
 You might have multiple characters playing a large-ish role in the story: chances are, your protagonist will be a viewpoint character, but you may well have others too.

-When you sit down to write any new story, viewpoint is pretty much the first decision you have to make.
+When you sit down to write any new story, viewpoint (often called POV, for point of view) is pretty much the first decision you have to make.
 Who will begin your story?
 What other voices will you bring in?
 The decisions you make will shape the whole of your narrative … and they’ll shape the reader’s experience of it.

 The simplest option is to stick with a single viewpoint character: this could be a first-person or third-person narrator.
 Normally, this character will be the protagonist – though that’s not essential, and some older works in particular use a non-protagonist narrator (John Watson, for instance, is the first-person narrator of the Sherlock Holmes stories – but he’s not the protagonist).